MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex1_Connect_Services.md

 ### Task 4: Connect the Azure Defender connector.

-In this task, you will review the Azure Defender connector.
+In this task, you will connect the Azure Defender connector.

 1. From the Data Connectors tab, select the **Azure Defender** connector from the list.

 2. Select **Open connector page** on the connector information blade.

-3. Review the Connecting Options.
-Don't connect.
-This is for informational purposes only.
+3. In the Configuration area under subscriptions select your Azure subscription.

+4. In the Create incidents - Recommended! area, select **Enable**.

 ### Task 5: Connect the Microsoft Cloud App Security connector.